Last Minute Essentials For Back To School

 Depending on the school, your child may have a strict uniform policy (in which case you need to be sure to visit the uniform store recommended by your school for the exact right pair of knee socks), or a very laid back “wear whatever you want” policy.
-However, even in the case of the latter, you still want to be sure all the all-weather essentials are in order: rainboots for the first rainy day, a light jacket for the first September chill, and enough pairs of matching socks without holes in them!
+However, even in the case of the latter, you still want to be sure all the all-weather essentials are in order: rainboots for the first rainy day, a light jacket for the first September chill, and enough pairs of matching socks!

 Tip: The first week of school can feel chaotic.
 Take a few minutes to prepare the week’s worth of outfits ahead of time for your child–saving you from running around like a chicken with its head cut off on the first morning!